tadejsv/dev-container-repo/README.md

 - `--name <NAME>` sets the name of the container.
 Then you can stop it with `docker stop <NAME>`, without having to fetch the id.
 - `--gpus all` gives the container access to the GPUs of your machine.
 - `--ipc="host"` is needed for `pytorch`, because Docker limits shared memory for processes to only 64MB by default -- and if you will be loading/processing images with multiple workers, this will not be enough.
 Alternatively, you could adjust `shm-size`.
+- `--user $(id -u)` runs the container as the current user on your machine - so you can access any documents that the container creates.
 - `-p 8888:8888` binds the container's 8888 port (where Jupyter will be listening) to port 8888 on your machine.
-- `-v "$(pwd)":/root/project` creates a bind mount from the currend directory on your machine to the container's working directory.
+- `-v "$(pwd)":/home/mount` creates a bind mount from the currend directory on your machine to the container's mount directory.
 This gives the container the ability to read and write in the current directory on your system.

 Since the container will be running in the background, you can use `docker logs` to view the output while it is running.
 If you want use bash inside the container it's probably easiest to open a terminal in Jupyter Lab, but you could use `docker exec` as well.